legendu-net/blog/misc/content/2017-06-11-high-performance-computing-in-python.markdown

 ## [Horovod](https://github.com/horovod/horovod)

-Distributed training framework for TensorFlow, Keras, PyTorch, and Apache MXNet. https://eng.uber.com/horovod/
+A framework for distributed training (on GPU) for TensorFlow, Keras, PyTorch, and Apache MXNet. https://eng.uber.com/horovod/

 ## [PetaStorm](https://github.com/uber/petastorm)

+Petastorm is a parquet access library that may be used from TF, PyTorch or pure Python to load data from parquet stores directly into ML framework.

 ## [AiiDa](http://www.aiida.net/)